tardate/LittleArduinoProjects/BoldportClub/cordwood-too/FidgetCube/README.md

 ## Notes

-A colleague gave us [Fidget Cubes](https://thefidgetcube.co/), I think mainly to keep idle hands from causing too much mayhem in the office.
+A colleague gave us all [Fidget Cubes](https://thefidgetcube.co/), I think mainly to keep idle hands from causing too much mayhem in the office.

-After building [Boldport Club Cordwood Too](./..), I was trying to think of innovative controllers for it, and started wondering if the Fidget Cube could be made to actually do anything.
+After building [Boldport Club Cordwood Too](./..), I was trying to think of interesting controls for it, and started wondering if the Fidget Cube could be converted into a workable controller.

 Answer is: Yes!
 It was a bit finnecky, but here's what I have so far: